What Is a Pedal Kayak?

 There are many advantages to having a foot propulsion kayak over a traditional paddle-driven kayak.
 The most striking differences that people will notice are the increased speed and control.

-Spending time in a kayak can be a very enjoyable and relaxing experience.
+Spending time in a kayak can be a gratifying and relaxing experience.
 Becoming one with nature and the open waters are some of the main draws for recreational kayak users.

 However, not everyone using a kayak is doing it for relaxation.
 Many people use kayaks for a form of fishing.
 Paddle kayaks can be very slow, and while fishing does not require a lot of speed, finding the right fishing spot can become quite tedious when moving at very slow speeds repeatedly.
 In fact, fishing in a pedal kayak is one of our favorite things to do.

 A pedal kayak with foot propulsion technology is much faster than a paddle kayak.
-This saves time and can potentially save an angler a lot of money over the course of a few fishing trips.
-I'm typically a bass fisherman myself, but the bass is unfortunately located further away from the launching dock.
+This saves time and can potentially save an angler a lot of money throughout a few fishing trips.
+I’m typically a bass fisherman myself, but the bass is located further away from the launching dock.
 The pedal kayak allows me to reach the fish faster.